 I’ve spent the last 23 years working in the IT industry, and it wasn’t until my wife treated me to a birthday present of a woodturning course some years ago that I caught the woodturning bug.
 Where possible, I make my pieces from locally sourced wood.
 A turned piece can be highly tactile and it can take some time to determine the appropriate finish for a piece once I have made it.

-I am a member of the AWGB (Association of Woodturners Great Britain) and regularly attend meetings of the Ely Guild of Woodturners.
+I am the Secretary of the AWGB (Association of Woodturners Great Britain) and regularly attend meetings of the Ely Guild of Woodturners.

 I really enjoy the fact that Louise’s ceramics and my woodturning are so in tune.
 We can replicate each other’s ideas, but in different media; the mechanisms are very similar.